rss logo

 • Check the Active Directory Certificate Services box and click Next:

-• Read the Active Directory Certificate Services description if you want, then click Next:
+• Read the description of Active Directory Certificate Services if you wish, then click Next:

 • Check the Certificate Authority box and click Next:

-• Check the Restart destination server box to allow it to restart if needed, then click Install:
+• Check the Restart destination server box to enable it to restart automatically, then click Install:

-• Open the Server Manager dashboard and navigate to the Post-deployment Configuration:
+• Open the Server Manager dashboard and navigate to Post-deployment Configuration:

-• Change Default credentials if you want, then click Next:
+• Modify the Default credentials if you wish, then click Next:

-• Select Certificate Authority role and click Next to continue:
+• Select the Certificate Authority role and click Next to continue:

 • Choose Enterprise CA and click Next: